w-qilong/EiVPR/README.md

 Everything will be saved easily by Tensorboard.

-You just need to download train and benchmark datasets, and then run main.py.
+You just need to download train and benchmark datasets, put them to correct path.

+Then run main.py.

 ```sh
 python main.py